-In addition, this unit incorporates a Dolby Digital decoder and a Dolby Pro Logic Surround decoder for multi-channel sound reproduction of sources encoded with Dolby Surround, and a DTS decoder for multi-channel sound reproduction of sources encoded with DTS.
-The operation of these decoders can be controlled by selecting a corresponding DSP program including a combined operation of YAMAHA DSP and Dolby Digital, Dolby Pro Logic Surround or DTS.
+In addition, this unit incorporates a Dolby Digital decoder and a Dolby Pro Logic decoder for multi-channel sound reproduction of sources encoded with Dolby Surround, and a DTS decoder for multi-channel sound reproduction of sources encoded with DTS.
+The operation of these decoders can be controlled by selecting a corresponding DSP program including a combined operation of YAMAHA DSP and the Dolby Digital.
+Dolby Pro Logic or DTS decoder.